partomatl/drone-tracking/README.md

 # drone-tracking
-Control an EACHINE E010 drone from a computer using Python and an ArUco marker.
+Control an EACHINE E010 drone from a computer using Python, a webcam and an ArUco marker.

 ![EACHINE E010 with an ArUco marker](images/readme.jpg)